Master of Science in Mechanical Engineering

 The goal of the Master of Science (M.S.) degree program is to provide students with an opportunity to strengthen their technical backgrounds for pursuing successful professional careers in engineering research, development and management.
 Applicants are admitted to this program on the basis of their educational qualifications.

 Candidates are required to complete the equivalent of thirty (30) SHUs to graduate from this program.
 Full-time candidates can complete their degree requirements in one or two academic years.
-Students who matriculated prior to spring 2020 should follow the requirements outlined for the previous thesis and non-thesis degrees.

 1. Technical Cores (4 courses - 12 SHUs) choose 2 out of the 4 core sequences: